-To determine if your Golden Retriever is at a healthy weight, you first need to know the size standard for the breed at adulthood, as well as the average weight for your fully grown Golden Retriever.
+To determine if your Golden Retriever is at a healthy weight, you first need to know the size standard for the breed in adulthood, as well as the average weight for your fully grown Golden Retriever.

 Be mindful, however, that the weight in Golden Retrievers can vary based on gender differences and genetics, so there can be a wide range.

-As a general rule, if your Golden Retriever’s normal weight at adulthood falls within the breed standard for weight, and its weight is stable, it is at a healthy weight.
+As a general rule, if your Golden Retriever’s normal weight in adulthood falls within the breed standard for weight, and its weight is stable, it is at a healthy weight.
 Breed standards for female Golden Retrievers are between 55-65 pounds, males between 65 and 75 pounds.